How can active front end drives reduce operating and capital costs for data centres?

 The higher the harmonic current content (THDi), the higher the losses in the power network.
 For example, a 40% THDi results in 16% higher losses than a network with no harmonics, which translates to increased energy costs.
 And it also requires the electrical system to be dimensioned to carry the excess current.

-To cope with harmonics, data centres often use active power filters at the building transformer.
+To cope with harmonics, data centers often use active power filters at the building transformer.
 But they only deal with the issue on the way from the building input towards the utility, not inside the building.

 A better solution could be to use VSDs that incorporate active front end (AFE) technology, as they can mitigate harmonics to an absolute minimum.
 VSDs with AFE not only optimise the efficiency of the cooling process, but they also help make the overall power network more efficient.
 The result is cheaper electricity bills.

-According to various recent studies, a single minute of downtime can cost a data centre over $8,000 in lost income.
+According to various recent studies, a single minute of downtime can cost a data center over $8,000 in lost income.
 Therefore, it is vital to consider the impact that the increased current has on the risk of failure for critical network assets such as transformers, backup generators and cables.

-It may not be immediately apparent how VSDs can impact the capital costs of a data centre.
+It may not be immediately apparent how VSDs can impact the capital costs of a data center.
 The situation becomes more evident when you consider that the electrical systems are accountable for between 30 to 40% of the entire project cost.

 Using VSDs with AFE technology means that the vital electrical assets will not have to be over-sized to accommodate the potentially harmful effects of harmonics.
 Instead, they can be optimised to match the actual load more closely, and therefore their capital cost is lower.

-This ‘right-sizing’ effect ripples through the data centre.
+This ‘right-sizing’ effect ripples through the data center.
 For example, with VSDs with AFE, cable size can be reduced by about 10% compared with using standard 6-pulse VSDs.
 Furthermore, distribution transformer size is reduced by 20%, generator size is reduced by 50%, while switchgear and circuit breaker size is down by 10 – 30%.